-Your credit score is a three-digit number that evaluates how likely you are to pay off a loan.
+Usually, your credit score is a three-digit number that evaluates how likely you are to pay off a loan.
 It incorporates all kinds of financial information about you, from the time you first opened a bank account, applied for a credit card, and started asking for loans.
+It also includes all credit accounts you’ve owned – both inactive and active credit lines.

-It is a financial scorecard that plays a vital role in many major financial situations.
+But why is a good credit score important?
+Mainly because credit scores act as your financial scorecard that measures your identity in many major financial situations.
 Banks, credit card companies, and other lending institutions use it as a basis for the approval of any loan or credit card application.
 It is also based on other factors, such as how many accounts you have in good standing and your ability to make payments on time.

 You might be asking yourself now, “How do I check my credit score in the Philippines?”

-Two ways you can get your credit score in the PH is by requesting a CIC credit report in person or applying for your credit score through the CIBIApp web application.
+Two ways you can get your credit score in the Philippines is by requesting a CIC credit report in person or by applying for your credit score through the CIBIApp web application.

-To get a copy of your CIC credit report, you need to first visit the CIC website and:
+To get a copy of your CIC credit report, here are the steps that you need to do to put in a credit report request on the CIC website:

 - Click on “Services.”